LibreCAD/docs/getstart/configure.rst

     :alt: LibreCAD Welcome

 LibreCAD then starts with its default configuration and is ready use.
+The user interface consists of several elements as shown below:

+    - **Menu**: provides access to application functions (open, close, etc.) and drawing tools.
+Menus can be customized to suit user preferences.
+    - **Toolbars**: provides access to drawing tools and functions.
+    - **Docks**:  provides access to drawing tools and functions.
+    - **Status bar**: displays coordinates (absolute and relative), active mouse button, selected entity information and grid status.
+    - **Drawing window**: displays the active drawing.

 .. figure:: /images/LC_default_annotated.png
     :width: 1280px